 where $H(\cdot, \cdot)$ denotes cross-entropy.
 The objective function in Eq. \eqref{eq: asyloss} is symmetric between $\mathbf{x}$ and $\mathbf{t}$.
 Intuitively, if $p(\mathbf{f}_x(\mathbf{x}))$ and $p(\mathbf{f}_t(\mathbf{t}))$ are not equal, the solution deviates, increasing the objective value and introducing asymmetry in the last two terms.
 For the optimal solution, the two distributions must align.
 When $p(\mathbf{f}_x(\mathbf{x})) = p(\mathbf{f}_t(\mathbf{t}))$, the cross-entropy in Eq. \eqref{eq: kde} reduces to entropy, and if $\mathbf{f}_x$ and $\mathbf{f}_t$ transform $\mathbf{x}$ and $\mathbf{t}$ into uniformly distributed random variables, Eq. \eqref{eq: kde} reaches its optimal value.
 This highlights the importance of finding transformations $\mathbf{f}_x$ and $\mathbf{f}_t$ that preserve information by fully capturing the latent variable structure.

-\paragraph{A Novel Unified Perspective on Contrastive Loss} Previous research has primarily focused on contrastive loss in the context of single modalities, emphasizing two main perspectives: 1) alignment-uniformity \cite{wang2020understanding}, which is closely related to prior matching, and 2) information preservation \cite{oord2018representation}.
-However, these perspectives have largely been treated separately.
+\paragraph{A Novel Unified Perspective on Contrastive Loss} Previous research has primarily focused on contrastive loss in the context of single modality, emphasizing two main perspectives: 1) alignment-uniformity \citep{wang2020understanding}, which is closely related to prior matching, and 2) information preservation \citep{oord2018representation}.
+However, these two perspectives have largely been treated separately.
 In this work, we offer a novel insight by combining these two perspectives within the multimodal context for latent variable recovery.
-This insight motivates our belief that multimodal contrastive representation learning holds significant potential for recovering latent variables.
+This insight motivates our belief that MMCL holds significant potential for recovering latent variables.